garrandall/popular-music-data/tracks/i-heard-it-through-the-grapevine-gladys-knight-and-the-pips.md

   ranking_list: Billboard Hot 100
   start_date: '1968-02-10'
 ---
-Ooh, I bet you're wond'rin' how I knew
+Oh, I bet you're wond'rin' how I knew
 Baby, baby, baby, 'bout your plans to make me blue With some other girl you knew before
 Between the two of us girls ya know I love you more
 It took me by surprise I must say